 A variety of robust adaptive control schemes have been developed to assure global stability of the controlled system even in the presence of unmodeled dynamics and disturbances.
 The normalization or normalizing signal is needed in the error dynamics to assure the boundedness, and its mechanism is also clarified.
 However, the role of the normalizing signals is not yet clarified in a case with dynamic error systems.

 Prior knowledge on the relative degree of a controlled process is assumed in almost all adaptive design schemes.
 This is because the most theoretical results on stability are based on passivity.
 However, exact relative degree is usually unknown in actual control processes.
-A new backstepping-based adaptive algorithm has been derived to attain robustness on the relative degree.
-Immersion and invariance approach gives a new adaptation algorithm based on a new tool of stability analysis and it is also shown to be robust to uncertainty in the relative degree.
+A new backstepping based adaptive algorithm has been derived to attain robustness on the relative degree; e.g., see Miyasato (2000).
+The "immersion and invariance approach" in Astolfi and Ortega (2003) gives a new adaptation algorithm based on a new tool of stability analysis and it is also shown to be robust to uncertainty in the relative degree.
 The relative degree is a very restrictive condition in stable adaptive controller design, so it is still an open problem.

 Non-minimum phase systems or stable zero dynamics is a necessary assumption to obtain stable control performance for the model reference adaptive control systems (MRACS).
-In order to relax these assumptions, alternative adaptive control schemes have been formulated and solved, such as adaptive pole assignment control, model predictive control, and others.
+In order to relax these assumptions, alternative adaptive control schemes have been formulated and solved, such as adaptive pole assignment control, model predictive control and others.

-An effective backstepping approach has been developed to attain adaptation performance of a class of nonlinear systems.
+An effective backstepping approach has been developed to attain adaptation performance of a class of non-linear systems.
 It can be extended to a certain case with unknown disturbances based on the internal model principle.
 Local and global conditions on stability are discussed on a wider class of nonlinear control systems.
 These theoretical approaches also have an impact on stable design of neural network (NN) based adaptive control systems.

-Conventional adaptation and learning control schemes assume that the unknown parameters are time-invariant and appear in a linear parameterization form.
+Conventional adaptation and learning control schemes assume that the unknown parameters are time-invariant and appear in a linear parametrization form.
 Several recent methods address alternative cases.
-When the system parameters appear in a convex or concave with respect to them, a new efficient adaptive adjustment law has been given to assure global stability of the obtained system.
-Alternatively, by expressing an upper bound of nonlinear function of parameters and states as a product of parameters and nonlinear state functions, a very simple adaptation law is also derived.
-The immersion and invariance approach is also effective to cope with nonlinear parametrization.
+When the system parameters appear in a convex or concave with respect to them, a new efficient adaptive adjustment law in Cao and Annaswamy (2003) has been given to assure global stability of the obtained system.
+Alternatively, by expressing an upper bound of non-linear function of parameters and states as a product of parameters and non-linear state functions, a very simple adaptation law is also derived.
+The immersion and invariance approach is also effective to cope with non-linear parametrization.